zechenturm/calculator/README.md

 # calculator
-Toy Command Line Calculator to learn about complilers written in Java.
+Toy Command Line Calculator to learn about compilers written in Java.

-This is a toy implementation of a command line calculator to understand the basics of build my own scripting language.
+This is a toy implementation of a command line calculator to understand the basics of building my own scripting language.

-Currently it only handles integers and the four basic operations +,-.*,/ as well as parentheses.
+Currently, it only handles integers and the four basic operations +,-.*,/ as well as parentheses.

 Planned features:

 - [x] basic operations
-- [x] operator precendence
+- [x] operator precedence
 - [x] parentheses
 - [ ] multiline programs
 - [ ] variable declarations